wp-plugins/t4b-featured-slider/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 "T4B Featured Slider" allows you to show featured posts on your blog using a smooth jQuery slider.
-You can easily make a post as featured post by adding the post-ID, which you will get by entering the post URL.

 == Description ==